aaronbloomfield/pdr/labs/lab11/index.md

 Post-lab
 --------

-There are two parts to the post-lab: a complexity analysis of your code, as well as investigating acceleration techniques for the traveling salesperson problem.
+There are two parts to the post-lab: a complexity analysis of your code, as well as an investigation into acceleration techniques for the traveling salesperson problem.

 The deliverable for the post-lab is a PDF document named postlab11.pdf.
-It must be in PDF format!
-See [How to convert a file to PDF](../../docs/convert_to_pdf.html) for details.

 ### Complexity analysis ###